unixsurfer/anycast_healthchecker/README.rst

 the files.

-With the default settings those files are located under ``/var/lib/anycast-healthchecker`` and ``/var/lib/anycast-healthchecker/6`` Administrators must create those 2 directories with permissions ``755`` and user/group ownership to the account under which the daemon runs.
+With the default settings those files are located under ``/var/lib/anycast-healthchecker`` and ``/var/lib/anycast-healthchecker/6``.
+Administrators must create those two directories with permissions ``755`` and user/group ownership to the account under which anycast-healthchecker runs.

-In order for Bird daemon to load them using the ``include`` statement in the main Bird configuration (`bird.conf`_), a link for each file must be created under ``/etc/bird.d`` directory.
+Bird daemon loads configuration files by using the ``include`` statement in the main Bird configuration (`bird.conf`_).
+By default that ``include`` statement points to a directory under /etc/bird.d while ``anycast-prefixes.conf`` files are located under ``/var/lib/anycast-healthchecker`` directories.
+Therefore, a link for each file must be created under ``/etc/bird.d`` directory.
 Administrators must also create those two links.
 Here is an example from a production server:

 ::